zhangyunxiao1/-/README.md

 cudnn 7.1.4
 Tensorflow 1.2
 ```
-# You should know

-  I used the Dataset used in the papar, you can download [KolektorSDD](https://www.vicos.si/Downloads/KolektorSDD) here.
-  If you train you own datset ,you should change the dataset interfence for you dataset.

-  You can refer to the [paper](https://link.springer.com/article/10.1007/s10845-019-01476-x) for details of the experiment.

 # my experimental results on this model
   **Notes:**  the first 30 subfolders are used as training sets, the remaining 20 for testing.
 Although, I did not strictly follow the   params of the papar , I still got a good result.